 - Connected and configured one or more force plates.

-- On the Windows menu (or in the 3D Perspective view, right-click to access the context menu), click Footstrike Monitor Settings and in the dialog box, ensure the options for foot strikes are as required:
+- On the Window menu, click Footstrike Monitor Settings and in the dialog box, ensure the options for foot strikes are as required:

 - Force Threshold: Minimum force required on force plate to produce foot strike